-Creation CREATION od made the world in the beginning.
-Much later, God worked Ifor six days to put back life on the earth.
+God made the world in the beginning.
+Much later, God worked for six days to put back life on the earth.
 On the first day, God made the light and the darkness appear.
 He called the light "day" and the darkness "night."
-On the second day.
-God made the air we breathe by dividing the waters around the earth into the clouds above the earth and the waters on the earth.
+On the second day, God made the air we breathe by dividing the waters around the earth into the clouds above the earth and the waters on the earth.
 On the third day, God made the land and seas appear, and plants and trees.
 On the fourth day, God caused the sun, moon and stars to give their light again.
 On the fifth day, God made the birds and sea animals.
 Now everything was ready for man to be able to live.
 On the sixth day, God made the land animals and man.
 He could not have made man any sooner because man needs air, light, food, water and heat to live.
 Now God's physical creation was finished.
 On the seventh day, God rested from all his work.
 God blessed this day and made it holy.
 This is the same Sabbath that we keep each week.

 Parents: After reading this story to your child, you may wish to explain, in simple terms, that this was a re-creation.
-There was a time gap between Genesis 1:1 and 1:2, which is confirmed by passages such as Isaiah 45:18.
 Prompt discussions with questions such as: What are some of the land animals God made?
-What kinds of birds do you know? what sea animals can you name?
+What kinds of birds do you know?
+What sea animals can you name?

-Day and night Parents: Instruct your child to cut out pictures from a magazine showing the daytime, with other pictures showing the night.
+Day and night

+Parents: Instruct your child to cut out pictures from a magazine showing the daytime, with other pictures showing the night.
 Paste the pictures on this page.

-Air we breathe Parents: Have your child color the pictures.
+Air we breathe

+Parents: Have your child color the pictures.
 Discuss why air is needed.